RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #76

+I followed it up with an apple as per usual with light walking.

 ## #75

 It is already late in the day, but its been busy because of Valentine's.
 I